Skip to main content

 The Idempotency-Key HTTP header is the single deduplication key for the whole API.
 Nothing else dedupes a request.

 A partner-generated UUID.
-Required on every mutating call (POST, and any state-changing path).
+Required on every mutating call.
+Optional on the side-effect-free read-shaped POSTs (identify, redeem balance check, evaluate incentives): sending it there is accepted, just not required.
 24h TTL.
 One key represents one logical operation, stable across your retries and unique across different operations.

 The key lives in the HTTP header, never in the request envelope.
 There is no meta.idempotency_key field.
 Generate the UUID once when you first attempt the operation, store it next to your local order record, and reuse that same value on every retry of that one operation.